Media and Communications: Regulatory Agencies

 The Afghanistan Telecom Regulatory Authority (ATRA) regulates broadcasting, post, and telecommunications in Afghanistan.
 Its site contains information regarding regulations and licensing within the industry, policies and guidelines, recent news, upcoming events, and statistics.

-The Electronic and Postal Communications Authority (AKEP) is the regulatory agency for post and electronic communication in Albania.
-AKEP creates regulatory policies for operators and they monitor compliance with these regulations.
-AKEP also promotes investment and technological innovation while managing the radio frequency spectrum, allocating numbers, and ensuring fair competition.
-This resource is available with very little English translation.
+The Electronic and Postal Communications Authority (AKEP) is the regulatory agency for postal and electronic communication in Albania.
+AKEP creates regulatory policies for operators and monitors compliance with these regulations.
+The website provides information about AKEP's board members and organization structure, legislation, and publications.
+A limited English version of the site is available, however, some features are only offered in Albanian.

-The National Council of Radio and Television of Albania regulates broadcasting by managing the radio frequency spectrum, monitoring compliance with regulation and policies by operators, granting licenses to producers, ensuring quality, appropriate broadcasts, and resolving conflicts from consumers.
-The Albanian version of the site provides more information in laws and can be accessed here.
+The Audiovisual Media Authority (AMA) regulates broadcasting by managing the radio frequency spectrum, monitoring compliance with regulation and policies by operators, granting licenses to producers, ensuring appropriate broadcasts, and resolving conflicts from consumers.
+The AMA website provides information about AMA regarding its members, council of complaints, and structure.
+Site content also includes service media providers, legislation, and press releases.

 The Regulatory Authority of Post and Telecommunications (ARPT) regulates the post, broadcasting, and telecommunications in Algeria.
 The ARPT is responsible for granting operating permits, giving recommendations to producers, managing the radio frequency spectrum, ensuring fair competition, improving technology & equipment, and protecting consumers.
 Only available in Arabic and French.

 The Ministry of Telecommunications and Information Technology (MTTI) of Angola sets policies and regulation for telecommunications, IT, and postal services.
 MTTI represents Angola in international telecommunications, grants licenses to operators, promotes the growth of industry technologies, mediates disputes, and protects consumers.
-Only available in Portuguese.
+A limited English version is available, however, site content is mainly in Portuguese.

 The National Entity of Communications (ENACOM) regulates the audiovisual sector in Argentina by implementing and enforcing regulatory policies while also granting operation permits.
 ENACOM protects consumers by providing easy access to broadcasts, ensuring fair prices, and monitoring the quality and appropriateness of broadcasts.
 Only available in Spanish.

-The Public Services Regulatory Commission (PSRC) regulates many industries in Armenia including electricity, natural gas, water, and electronic communications.
-For communications, the PSRC grants licenses to operators, monitors the radio frequency spectrum, allocates resource to broadcasters, sets regulations & standards, and monitors producers' compliance with legislation.
+The Public Services Regulatory Commission (PSRC) regulates industries in Armenia including electricity, natural gas, water, and electronic communications.
+For the communications industry, the PSRC grants licenses to operators, monitors the radio frequency spectrum, allocates resource to broadcasters, sets regulations and standards, and monitors producers' compliance with legislation.
+Only available in Armenian.

-The Australian Communications and Media Authority (ACMA) is responsible for the regulation of broadcasting, internet, radiocommunications, and telecommunications.
+The Australian Communications and Media Authority (ACMA) is responsible for the regulation of broadcasting, the internet, radio communications, and telecommunications.
 ACMA's responsibilities include promoting competition in these sectors, protecting consumers, developing equipment standards, managing the radio frequency spectrum, and representing Australia's communications internationally.
 The website provides resources for businesses, consumers, and the community on relevant topics regarding the ACMA and its regulated industries.

 The National TV and Radio Council (NTRC) regulates broadcasting in the Republic of Azerbaijan.
 The NTRC regulates broadcasts by managing the radio frequency spectrum, granting licenses and resources to operators, protecting consumers from inappropriate and inefficient broadcasts, and encouraging technological innovations.
 Although an English version of the site is available, the majority of the pages are only available in Azerbaijani.